fennel-ai/client/docs/pages/api-reference/operators.md

 The `on` or `right_on` fields specified should be keys in the RHS Dataset.
 :::

-More details and examples on the join operator can be found in the [join section](/datasets/operators#Join).

 ### Filter

 Fennel allows you to filter a dataset using the `filter` operator.
 The filter function is expected to return an series of booleans which are used to filter the dataset.